balupton/quit-the-perverse/README.md

 You don't need an app.
 You don't need a service.
 You don't need an upgrade.
-You don't meed a smartphone.
+You don't need a smartphone.

 What all these faux-needs have is they relinquish your agency into something external, rather than in yourself.
 They put your ability on pause, while you wait.